Joe-Huber/CopyPastePlus/README.md

 Notes and limitations:
 - Chrome restricts extension behavior on certain pages (e.g., `chrome://` pages, the Chrome Web Store, some PDF viewers, new tab, and other special URLs).
 Copy capture and/or popup copy may not function there.
+- Copies can only be directly detected from a page or this extentsion, so copies from other extensions or from the url will not be detected.
 - Clipboard behavior varies by page and context.
 The popup uses multiple strategies to write to the clipboard; if one path fails in a given context, another is attempted.

 ## Development